asuzuki-asuzuki/Ad-SpatialAnalysis_2024/TME scoring/STEP1_Giotto_PAGE/README.md

             )
 ```

-Filtering of spot and normalisation of expression.
+Filtering of spot and normalization of expression data.

 ```　R:Giotto_analysis.r
 metadata = pDataDT(GiottoOBJ)